BMW R1100R Review

 In addition to the two R11's, he had several other BMW models as well, along with a Ducati Monster and a Honda Ruckas.
 They were all neatly arraigned in a motorcycle-only three-car-garage.
 Each of them were covered, and each had trickle chargers attached to the batteries.

-After a 20 minute ride, I was ready to drive it home, until my wife pointed out I had no insurance or a tag.
-And, no, the owner wasn't going to let me drive it home on his tag and insurance.
-Oh, well, onto the trailer it went.
+After a 20-minute test ride, I was ready to drive it home.
+My wife then pointed out I had no insurance or plate, and no, the owner wasn't going to let me drive it home on his insurance and plate.
+So onto the trailer it went.

 Included with the sale was a Givi cargo box and a nearly new indoor motorcycle cover.
 A folder of past receipts showed the engine oil and filter, transmission oil, and rear end fluid were changed just 500 miles ago.